lionel-panhaleux/archon-bot/README.md

 Admins:
 - Reset channels and roles with `/reset-channels-and-roles`.
-  This can fix things if you've messed up (eg. deleted a tournament role or channel).
+  This can fix things if you have messed up (eg. deleted a tournament role or channel).

 ## Quickstart: Simple Usage